Metropolitan Court, 0.12% BAC, Plea Bargain to Speeding

 The CHP report says that upon speaking with our client, who was standing right next to vomit on the ground, the CHP officer “detected the strong odor of alcohol.”
 The CHP officer then had our client perform certain roadside gymnastic tests (also known as field sobriety tests) that our client did quite well on despite traffic zooming by just feet away and the glare of headlights from other traffic on the 10 Freeway.

 The CHP officer then asked our client to submit to a Preliminary Alcohol Screening (PAS) test at the scene, wherein our client registered a 0.12% and 0.11% blood alcohol content (BAC).
-However, the CHP officer, in filling out the report, failed to complete or sign the Officer’s Certification on the DS-367 form, attesting to such PAS results.About This Summary Briefly: CHP comes along our client, parked on the side of the 10 Freeway.
+However, the CHP officer, in filling out the report, failed to complete or sign the Officer’s Certification on the DS-367 form, attesting that such PAS results were obtain in compliance with the PAS manufacturer guidelines and Title 17 of the California Code.About This Summary Briefly: A CHP officer comes along our client, parked on the side of the 10 Freeway.
 Our client displays signs of being impaired by alcohol and blows a breath sample measured at 0.12%.
 Case resolved for speeding and DUI dismissed because CHP officer did not sign the DS-367.

-Greg Hill, however, was able to point out to the City Attorney how faulty the CHP report was, beginning with the officer’s determination that our client must be DUI based on the odor of alcohol he detected at the scene.
-Greg went through each of the problems with the report and the City Attorney relented, agreeing that the report really was screwed up.
+Greg Hill, however, was able to point out to the Los Angeles City Prosecutor how faulty the CHP report was, beginning with the officer’s determination that our client must be DUI based on the odor of alcohol he detected at the scene.
+Greg went through each of the problems with the report and the City Prosecutor relented, agreeing that the report really was screwed up.

 The City Prosecutor then offered our client a plea bargain wherein he would plead no contest to “Exhibition of Speed,” a violation of Vehicle Code section 23109(c), with two years of summary probation and a $240 fine.
 This was a great offer, as the case would not count as a “prior DUI” if our client were to be arrested for DUI in the future and the 23109(c) charge would not carry with it a requirement for an ignition interlock device.
 Our client accepted the offer.